Which Area Of Your Life Do You Want To Transform This Year?

 Setting a focus for your year means to identify an area of your life you want to disproportionately focus on improving throughout the year.
 This focus can be an area of your life which you feel you have been neglecting in the past and want to start working on.
 It can be an area which, when improved upon, will enable you to have the best experience for the year.

 When you set a focus for the year, it doesn’t mean you can only have goals in that area.
 You can continue to set other goals that may be out of the focus, just that a majority of your goals will be related to your focus in some way or another.
-For example, perhaps your focus for 2010 is to improve yourself, and then you will have different goals related to that, such as to be more productive, more sociable, increase your income, lose weight, and so on.
+For example, perhaps your focus for this year is to improve yourself, and then you will have different goals related to that, such as to be more productive, more sociable, increase your income, lose weight, and so on.

 Your focus can be anything, from:

 - An area in your life (career, health, finance, spiritual, family, friends, love, recreation, personal growth)